 Tuscany Cooking Vacations: Treasures of the Tuscan Sun

 Explore the traditional hill towns of Tuscany on one of our sumptuous 5-day Tuscany cooking vacation.
 Wine-drenched hillsides, art-filled cities, and soft sunsets over swathes of olive groves and truffle forests—Tuscany epitomizes la vera Italia.
 The heart of our tour is the enchanting village of Cortona, the star of Frances Mayes’ inspiring bestseller Under the Tuscan Sun.
 You just might run into the town’s famous resident of Bramasole during a daily stroll to the piazza.
 Explore the region through its cuisine, and of course, through some of the best wines in Tuscany.
 You’ll learn to cook an authentic Italian meal, visit local food producers, sip wine at lush, rolling vineyards, and nibble on treats as you explore the delightful hill towns of Montepulciano, Pienza, Siena, and of course, Cortona.
-Culminating with a traditional truffle hunt and dinner at a Michelin-starred restaurant with an exclusive tasting menu, our Tuscany culinary tour is a relaxing getaway on its own, or explore more of Italy by combining it with visits to Sicily or Florence.
+Culminating with a traditional truffle hunt and dinner at a Michelin-starred restaurant with an exclusive tasting menu, our Tuscany culinary tour is a relaxing getaway on its own, or continue exploring with visits to Sicily or Florence.

 Top 5 Tuscany Food Tour Experiences:

 An Italian cooking class specializing in traditional Tuscan cuisine

 Wine and cheese tasting in Pienza and Montepulciano